 Our goal is for students to achieve self-discipline.
-Our expectations revolve around two beliefs.
+Our expectations revolve around these two beliefs of respect and responsibility.
 These powerful words guide a standard of behavior at our school.

 Respect and Responsibility

 Students are expected to:

 - demonstrate respect for the rights, roles and responsibilities of other students and staff. - demonstrate respect for the school and the property of others. - adhere to school policies respecting appropriate use of electronic mail and the internet, including the prohibition of materials that the school has determined to be objectionable. - attend school regularly. - arrive at school on time. - follow guidelines for appropriate school attire. - ensure that all assignments and tests demonstrate academic honesty.